anjali-pandey-28/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 A fun and interactive Tic Tac Toe (X-O) game built using HTML, CSS, and JavaScript.
-Play against a friend and see who wins the battle of Xs and Os!
+Play against a friend and see who wins the battle of X and O!

 🧩 Features